Bachelor of Philosophy, Politics and Economics

 - study how insights from each of the three disciplines bear upon issues in the others

-- exercise invaluable critical thinking and analytical skills, and see how they can be deployed in a wide variety of contexts
+- Apply invaluable critical-thinking and analytical skills, and see how they can be deployed in a wide variety of contexts

 Our Business School courses are influenced by the Business School Board, a group of industry leaders who ensure content remains current and students are prepared for their chosen career when entering the workforce as well as giving a key insight into what employers are looking for when hiring graduates.